syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/kanban/EJ2_ASP.MVC/accessiblility.md

 ---
 layout: post
-title: Accessiblility in Syncfusion ##Platform_Name## Kanban Component
+title: Accessiblility in Syncfusion ##Platform_Name## Kanban Control
-description: Learn here all about Accessiblility in Syncfusion ##Platform_Name## Kanban component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Accessiblility in Syncfusion ##Platform_Name## Kanban control of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Accessiblility
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# Accessibility in ASP.NET MVC Kanban component
+# Accessibility in ASP.NET MVC Kanban control

-The Kanban component has been designed, keeping in mind the WAI-ARIA specifications, and applies the WAI-ARIA roles, states, and properties.
-This component is characterized by complete ARIA accessibility support that makes it easy for people who use assistive technologies (AT) or those who completely rely on keyboard navigation.
+The Kanban control has been designed, keeping in mind the WAI-ARIA specifications, and applies the WAI-ARIA roles, states, and properties.
+This control is characterized by complete ARIA accessibility support that makes it easy for people who use assistive technologies (AT) or those who completely rely on keyboard navigation.

-The accessibility compliance for the Kanban component is outlined below.
+The accessibility compliance for the Kanban control is outlined below.

 | Accessibility Criteria | Compatibility |
 | -- | -- |